 The topic today is about the difference between test scenarios and test cases.
-This is pure philosophy and theoretical stuff, but if you want to build your test plan right knowing their difference can simplify things for you.
+This is pure philosophy and theoretical stuff, but if you want to build your test plan right, knowing their difference can simplify things.

-Before you are starting to write your test in any testing project, you should begin with the areas and functionalities that you want to cover in your test plan.
+Before you start writing your test in any testing project, you should begin with the areas and functionalities you want to cover in your test plan.
 Then you have to create all the test scenarios and test cases to support it.

 The test scenarios that we want to check here are:

 A User name with valid names

 A User name with Invalid names

 Each of these test scenarios should now be handheld with corresponding test cases that we will run to ensure that the test scenario is working as expected.

 Test Scenario 1: Log in with Valid credentials

 Enter user name with 6 Minimum characters and the correct password.

 Enter user name with MAX allowed characters and the correct password.